-Born on this date in 1922 was one of the greatest sluggers in baseball history, Pirates outfielder Ralph Kiner.
-They signed Kiner as an amateur free agent in 1941, but partly due to the war, he did not make his major league debut until the 1946 season.
-He would lead the NL in home runs that season with a surprisingly low total of just 23, which would’ve ranked him 6th in the AL. The following season he left no doubt that his rookie year was not a fluke, as he hit 51 homers.
-Over the next five seasons he would prove again and again he was the NL king, starting his career with seven straight home run crowns.
+Born on this date in 1922 was one of the greatest sluggers in baseball history, Pittsburgh Pirates outfielder Ralph Kiner.
+The Pirates signed Kiner as an amateur free agent in 1941, but partly due to the war, he did not make his major league debut until the 1946 season.
+He would lead the National League in home runs that season with a surprisingly low total of just 23, which would’ve ranked him sixth in the American League.
+The following season he left no doubt that his rookie year was not a fluke, as he hit 51 homers.
+Over the next five seasons, he would prove again and again he was the NL home run king, starting his career with seven straight home run crowns.
 He had 294 homers at that point, an average of 42 per year to begin his career.

-In 1953 both Kiner and the Pirates started off slow.
-On June 3rd after beating the Cubs to move to 15-28 on the season the two teams worked out a major deal sending Kiner (who had just 7 homers) and three players to Chicago in exchange for six players and $150,000 coming to the Pirates.
-The trade worked out well in the sense than Kiner was nearing the end of his career due to back problems so he hit just 68 more career homers.
+In 1953, both Kiner and the Pirates started off slow.
+On June 3rd, after beating the Cubs to move to 15-28 on the season, the two teams worked out a major deal sending Kiner (who had just seven homers) and three players to Chicago in exchange for six players and $150,000 coming to the Pirates.
+The trade worked out well in the sense than Kiner was nearing the end of his career due to back problems.
+He hit just 68 more homers after the trade.
 Kiner was elected to the Hall of Fame in 1975.
-He ranks 2nd in Pirates history with his 301 homers and .567 slugging percentage.
+He ranks second in Pirates history with his 301 homers and .567 slugging percentage.
 He also holds the team record for single season slugging, homers and walks.
 He turns 91 today.

 Also born on this date in 1962 was Pirates pitcher Mike Dunne, who burst upon the scene in 1987 going 13-6 as a rookie for the Pirates despite not being called up from the minors until early June.
 He was part of a big trade in Pirates recent history when they sent Tony Pena to the Cardinals in exchange for Andy Van Slyke, Dunne and Mike Lavalliere.
 Dunne made his debut on June 5th and lost his first start due in part to some very shaky control, walking 6 batters.
 His control wasn’t much better his next two starts but not only did he win them despite 11 combined walks, he pitched complete games in each of them.
 His fourth career start he put everything together, walking none in an 8-2 complete game victory over the Cubs.
 He had pitched three straight complete games at that point and all four of his starts came on the road.